lauraivillegasr/parthenogenomics/README.md

 	kat hist -o kmerspectra_fortetmer rawreadsforward.fq.gz rawreadsreverse.fq.gz

-Provide histogram to tetmer and obtain per-k-mer theta, the autofit optio was selected for triploid allopoliploids.
-Since Kmer size k=27, the per Kmer theta result with the tool was divided by 27 to obtain the per nulceotide estimation.
+Provide histogram to tetmer and obtain per-k-mer theta, the autofit optio was selected for triploid allopoliploids (AAB).
+Since Kmer size k=27, the per Kmer theta result with the tool was divided by 27 to obtain the per nulceotide estimation on homologous copies.

 **Part 3.** **GENE NETWORK USING BUSCO GENES**